HCD-iTC/HCD-iTC-Template/.github/ISSUE_TEMPLATE/sd-change-request.md

 ---
 name: SD change request
 about: Suggest an idea for this project
-title: "[SD CHANGE]"
+title: "[SD CHANGE] "
-labels: enhancement, SD
+labels: SD, enhancement
 assignees: ''

 ---